damianhakert/damianhakert.github.io/source/_posts/2015-02-03-5-reasons-why-you-should-be-using-ci.markdown

 All your tests are green and the coverage is good, but you don't handle code that needs to be deployed?
 No worries!
 CI servers can also trigger build and compilation processes that will take care of your needs in no time.
-No more having to sit in front of your terminal waiting for the build to finish only to have it fail at the last second.
+No more having to sit in front of your terminal waiting for the build to finish, only to have it fail at the last second.
 The CI server will run this for you within its scripts and notify you as soon as something goes wrong.

 ## 5. Check the status of a Merge Request before merging